dmidlo/histdata.com-tools/README.md

                         maximum age for saved quality preflight evidence;
                         defaults to 86400
   --quality-preflight-evidence-stale-ok
                         allow matching quality preflight evidence even when its generated_at_utc timestamp is stale --quality-preflight-sample-size COUNT
-                        number of cache-size quantile targets to benchmark --quality-profile PATH
+                        number of cache-size quantile targets to benchmark;
+                        defaults to 4
+  --quality-profile PATH
                         read a JSON quality profile with rule thresholds, severities, and modeling assumptions